christopher-buss/roblox-ts-project-template/README.md

 These can be accessed in VSCode through the `npm scripts` tab in the sidebar, where you can run them by clicking the play button next to the command.

+### Contributing

+As this is a personal template, I am not typically seeking contributions.
+However, if you discover any bugs, feel free to create a pull request or an issue, and I will address it.
+If you wish to suggest a feature or improvement, please submit an issue first to initiate discussion!

 ## Credits 🙏

 Some of the code in this template has been taken from others and modified for my